ivancheban/docusaurus/docs/jekyll.md

 ![img](../static/img/open-project-folder-vscode.png)

-3. Open your project folder.
+3. Open the project folder.

 ![img](../static/img/open-project-folder.png)

 Now you will see the folder contents in the VSCode editor.
-If you open the folder with content and click the **.md** file, you will see the site file markup.
+If you open the folder with content and click the **.md** file, you will see the file markup.

 ![img](../static/img/markdown-markup.png)